 Brewton-Parker College complies with the Title VI of the Civil Rights Act of 1964 and does not discriminate on the basis of race, color, or national origin.
-Carmela Williams is Brewton-Parker's Affirmative Action Officer.
-Concerns regarding compliance with issues of racial, gender or ethnic bias should be directed to her attention.
+The Director of Human Resources is Brewton-Parker's Affirmative Action Officer.
+Concerns regarding compliance with issues of racial, gender or ethnic bias should be directed to his/her attention.